Universally unique identifier: Variants

+Versions of the OSF DCE variant

+The OSF DCE variant defines eight "versions" in the standard, and each version may be more appropriate than the others in specific use cases.
+The version is indicated by the value of the higher nibble (higher 4 bits, or higher hexadecimal digit) of the 7th byte of the UUID.
+In hex, this is the character after the second dash.
+For example, the UUID 9c5b94b1-35ad-49bb-b118-8e8fc24abf80 is version 4, because of the digit after the second dash is 4 in ...-49bb-....

-Version 1 (date-time and MAC address)
+Versions 1 and 6 (date-time and MAC address)

-Version 1 concatenates the 48-bit MAC address of the "node" (that is, the computer generating the UUID), with a 60-bit timestamp, being the number of 100-nanosecond intervals since midnight 15 October 1582 Coordinated Universal Time (UTC), the date on which the Gregorian calendar was first adopted outside the Catholic Church and Papal States.
+Version 1 concatenates the 48-bit MAC address of the "node" (that is, the computer generating the UUID), with a 60-bit timestamp, being the number of 100-nanosecond intervals since midnight 15 October 1582 Coordinated Universal Time (UTC), the date on which the Gregorian calendar was first adopted by the bulk of Europe.
 RFC 4122 states that the time value rolls over around 3400 AD, depending on the algorithm used, which implies that the 60-bit timestamp is a signed quantity.
-However some software, such as the libuuid library, treats the timestamp as unsigned, putting the rollover time in 5236 AD.
+However some software, such as the libuuid library, treats the timestamp as unsigned, putting the rollover time in 5623 AD.
 The rollover time as defined by ITU-T Rec.
 X.667 is 3603 AD.

 A 13-bit or 14-bit "uniquifying" clock sequence extends the timestamp in order to handle cases where the processor clock does not advance fast enough, or where there are multiple processors and UUID generators per node.
 When UUIDs are generated faster than the system clock could advance, the lower bits of the timestamp fields can be generated by incrementing it every time a UUID is being generated, to simulate a high-resolution timestamp.
 With each version 1 UUID corresponding to a single point in space (the node) and time (intervals and clock sequence), the chance of two properly generated version-1 UUIDs being unintentionally the same is practically nil.
 Since the time and clock sequence total 74 bits, 274 (1.8×10^22, or 18 sextillion) version-1 UUIDs can be generated per node ID, at a maximal average rate of 163 billion per second per node ID.